vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 1. Is it possible for a single entity to rug its users?

 Yes, the team controls access to lvUSD through periodic leverage rounds and control many system functions.
-There are critical roles controlled by the team's 2-of-3 multi-sig with no timelock (e.g. upgrade contracts) and by team-controlled EOA accounts without timelock (e.g. Guardian role can globally pause the system, Governor role can change system parameters).
+There are critical roles controlled by the team's 2-of-3 multi-sig with no timelock (e.g. upgrade contracts) and by team-controlled EOA accounts without timelock (e.g. Guardian role can globally pause the system, Governor role can change system parameters, Zapper contract is upgradeable via EOA).

 2. If the team vanishes, can the project continue?